 About the 3D BioFabrication Facility (BFF)

-While researchers have seen some success with the 3D printing of bones and cartilage, the manufacture of soft human tissue, such as blood vessels and muscle, has proven more difficult.
+While researchers have seen some success with the 3D printing of bones on Earth, the manufacture of soft human tissue, such as blood vessels and muscle, has proven more difficult.
 On Earth, when attempting to print with soft, easily flowing biomaterials that better mimic the body’s natural environment, tissues collapse under their own weight – resulting in little more than a puddle.
 But if these same materials are used in space in a microgravity environment, 3D-printed soft tissues will maintain their shape.

 - creating patient-specific replacement tissues or patches